openshift-integration/camel-k-example-transformations/readme.didact.md

 The integration is all contained in a single file named `Transformations.java` ([open](didact://?commandId=vscode.openFolder&projectFilePath=Transformations.java&completion=Opened%20the%20Transformations.java%20file "Opens the Transformations.java file"){.didact}).

-Additional generic support classes (customizers) are present in the `customizers` directory, to simplify the configuration of MongoDB, PostgreSQL and the CSV dataformat.
+Additional generic support classes (customizers) are present in the `customizers` directory, to simplify the configuration of PostgreSQL and the CSV dataformat.

 We're ready to run the integration on our `camel-transformations` project in the cluster.